Peter Sitsen

-Petrus Hendrik Willem "Peter" Sitsen (November 1, 1885 – January 21, 1945) was a military officer, building contractor and public servant in colonial Indonesia.
-He was the architect of Indonesia's industralisation policies during 1937–1942 and 1946–1950.
+Petrus Hendrik Willem "Peter" Sitsen (1 November 1885 – 21 January 1945) was a military officer, building contractor and public servant in colonial Indonesia.
+He was the architect of Indonesia's industrialisation policies during 1937–1942 and 1946–1950.

 1885–1911: Early life and military career

 Sitsen was born in Bergen op Zoom on 11 January 1885 as the third of six children of Adrianus Wilhelmus Sitsen (1854–1900), a public school head master, and Maria Elisabeth van Mechelen (1856–1934).
 Sitsen completed high school in 1901 and continued studying engineering at the Royal Military Academy (KMA) in Breda.

 After graduating, Sitsen left for Indonesia in January 1907 to serve his contract in the colonial army (KNIL).
 His first posting was as 2nd lieutenant in Kutaraja (now Banda Aceh) in Northern Sumatra.
 By 1910 he was stationed as 1st lieutenant in Batavia (now Jakarta).

 Marriage and artistic interests

 In Jakarta, Sitsen met his wife, Dutch singer Maria Elizabeth (Marie) Russer (1884–1969) in 1910.
 Marie was a well-known soprano who sang at concerts in The Netherlands during 1904–1910.
 In 1910 she travelled with her friend, singer and pianist Annie van Velthuysen (1887–1965), to Singapore and Indonesia for a tour of concerts.
 Sitsen was Russer's piano accompanist at one of her performances in Jakarta.

 Russer settled in Jakarta to teach singing.
-Her engagement to Sitsen was announced in May 1911 and they married 12 October 1911.
+Her engagement to Sitsen was announced in May 1911 and they married on 12 October 1911.
 They had two sons, Adri (‘Ad’, 1912–1992) and Hendrik ('Henk', 1915–1916), and a daughter, Ellen (1917–1986).

 Russer and Sitsen were active in the Fine Arts Society of the Dutch East Indies in Batavia (Nederlandsch-Indische Kunstkring Batavia), of which Sitsen was treasurer during 1912–1915 and a member of the committee that constructed the society's building (now Galeri Seni Kunstkring) in 1914.
 Russer performed at concerts in cities throughout Indonesia.
 As her accompanist, Sitsen sometimes sang with Russer at concerts.
 Together they performed with well-known Dutch singer and entertainer Jean-Louis Pisuisse during his tour of Indonesia in 1913.
 A newspaper review described the performance: ‘Sitsen has a good feeling for music, a lot of emotion and warmth, […] and not much of a voice’.